 This contains the metadata and other content for your items.

+Then you set at least one attribute.
 In this case we're setting the display name.

 You create a searchable item using the AttributeSet.

 You use the uniqueIdentifier, which Spotlight will use to identify this item for any future operations and which is also used when we launch your application later.

 And the domainIdentifier, which allows you to set and shared property across many items which can later use for deletion.

 And then you ask Core Spotlight to add the item to the index.

 When your callback is called, the item is then safely committed to storage or an error will be passed back to the callback log.

 For deleting content there are three APIs.